Edible mushroom: Uses

-Edible mushrooms include many fungal species that are either harvested wild or cultivated.
-Easily cultivated and common wild mushrooms are often available in markets; those that are more difficult to obtain (such as the truffle, matsutake, and morel) may be collected on a smaller scale by private gatherers and are sometimes available at farmers' markets or other local grocers.
-Mushrooms can be purchased fresh when in season and many species are also sold dried.

-Before assuming that any wild mushroom is edible, it should be correctly identified.
-Accurate determination of and proper identification of a species is the only safe way to ensure edibility, and the only safeguard against possible poisoning.
-Some edible species cannot be identified without the use of advanced techniques such as chemistry or microscopy.
+The accurate determination of and proper identification of a species is required to ensure its edibility and to safeguard against poisoning.

 History

 The earliest evidence of consumption of mushrooms comes from 13,000-year-old archaeological sites in Chile. Ötzi, the mummy of a man who lived between 3400 and 3100 BCE in Europe, was found with two types of mushroom in his belongings.
 Ancient Romans and Greeks, particularly the upper classes, used mushrooms for culinary purposes.
 Food tasters were employed by Roman emperors to ensure that mushrooms were safe to eat.
 The Forme of Cury, a 14th-century compilation of medieval English recipes, features a recipe of mushrooms and leeks cooked in broth.